David Neagle: Early life

 Neagle was the son of Irish immigrants William Neagle and Bridget (née) Donahue.
 He was born in Boston on October 10, 1847.
 In 1852 his parents took him and his sister Mary to San Francisco.
 His mother Bridget died soon after their arrival, and his father placed Mary in the Female Orphan Asylum.
 At age 10 David began attending the Roman Catholic School at Santa Clara, which later became Santa Clara College.
 San Francisco was the financial center through which the wealth of the California Gold Rush and the Comstock Lode passed.
 At age 15 in 1862 Neagle left for Florence, Idaho Territory, where gold had been discovered the prior year.
 He returned to San Francisco in 1863 and resumed his schooling, but soon left to join the miners in Virginia City, Treasure City, and later Pioche, Nevada.

 Outside the Midnight Star Saloon in Pioche on the evening of May 30, 1871, Neagle's friend Mike Casey and Tom Gasson had a heated argument.
 Casey pulled his pistol and shot Gasson.
 Before Gasson died a week later, he wrote out a will that promised $5,000 (approximately $ today). to the man who avenged his death.

 Casey claimed self defense at the inquest, but miner and witness Jim Leavy contradicted his testimony.
 Casey was furious and called on Leavy to defend himself.
 Leavy did not own a pistol, so he borrowed one.
 In one of the few known instances, they faced each other in a classic Western shoot out in an alley.
 Leavy shot first, grazing Casey's skull, and then shot him in the neck.
-Casey fell to the ground, mortally wounded, and Leavy charged him and buffaloed him with his pistol.
+Casey fell to the ground, mortally wounded, and Leavy charged him and pistol-whipped him.
 Neagle was also in the alley.
 He shot Leavy, hitting him in the face.
 His bullet perforated both of Leavy's cheeks and shattered his jaw, but Leavy survived, although permanently disfigured.